 SBT Imported from

 Fishing Season Australia

+2013/14 0.1

 2012/13 0.1

 2011/12 0.1

-2010/11 -

-(b) Describe the system used for controlling and monitoring imports of SBT.
-This should include details of:

-i.
-Rules for designated ports for import of SBT:-
+- (b) Describe the system used for controlling and monitoring imports of SBT.
+This should include details of: - i.
+Rules for designated ports for import of SBT:- ii.
+Inspections required for import of SBT (including % coverage):- iii.
+Details of genetic testing conducted and any other techniques that are used to verify that SBT are not being imported as a different species:-